 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-- For a lightweight shoe: Asics Gel-Nimbus 22
+- Best for a lightweight shoe: ASICS Gel-Nimbus 22

-- For road and pavement runners: Brooks Glycerin 18
+- Best for road and sidewalk runners: Brooks Glycerin 19

-- For a thick and wide sole: Hoka One One Bondi 7
+- Best for a thick and wide sole: Hoka One One Bondi 7

-- For low arches: Saucony Liberty ISO 2
+- Best for low arches: Saucony Guide 15

 We refer to “women,” “men,” or both to align with how companies market their products, but there is no need to stick to one type or the other.
 A person should choose the product that best suits their needs.